 Mt.
 Bethel United Methodist Church

-Examples of compassion:
+Examples of compassion into action:

 - He felt compassion for the lost child.